AliMsayleb/Covid-Notification-Lambda/README.md

 # Covid Daily Notification Email via AWS Lambda

-This is the aws lambda code for sending a daily email with the covid updates It is made for lambda with runtime Python 3.8 although it probably supports other versions of python You can setup a recipient email and a certain time to receive daily updates to this email regarding the new covid number of confirmed cases.
+This is the aws lambda code for sending a daily email with the covid updates in a certain country It is made for lambda with runtime Python 3.8 although it probably supports other versions of python You can setup a recipient email and a certain time to receive daily updates to this email regarding the new covid number of confirmed cases in a certain country.

 ## AWS Technologies Used
  - Lambda function (runtime of python 3.8)